tylergibbs2/Tsundoku/README.md

-do_update_checks = true  # Will always be false regardless of setting if in Docker check_every_n_days = 1   # How often (in days) to perform update checks git_path = git           # Path to Git executable, only needed for update checks
+do_update_checks = true  # Will always be false regardless of setting if in Docker check_every_n_days = 1   # How often (in days) to perform update checks git_path = git           # Path to Git executable, only needed for update checks locale = en              # Locale to use, see the "l10n" folder for valid locales

 [PostgreSQL]             # PSQL connection info host = localhost